Electrical problems

 Problems with booting

-copy command.com c:\ Then remove the diskette and try rebooting your system again.
-If the computer still cannot boot from the C: drive, start it up again using the boot diskette.
-At the A> prompt, enter:
+prompt, enter:copy command.com c:\ Then remove the diskette and try rebooting your system again.
+If the computer still cannot boot from the

 Now remove the diskette and reboot your computer.
 Your system should now boot from your hard drive.
 If it doesn't, you may need to contact the manufacturer or other computer repair professionals